Malakoff Diggins

 maps

 Recreation Map of Plumas National Forest (NF) in California.
-Published by the U.S. National Forest Service (USFS).Plumas - Recreation Map
+Published by the U.S. Forest Service (USFS).Plumas - Recreation Map

 Motor Vehicle Use Map (MVUM) of the southern part of Yuba River Ranger District in Tahoe National Forest (NF) in California.
-Published by the U.S. Forest Service (USFS).Tahoe MVUM - Yuba River South 2021
+Published by the U.S. Forest Service (USFS).Tahoe MVUM - Yuba River South 2020

 Motor Vehicle Use Map (MVUM) of the southern part of Yuba River Ranger District in Tahoe National Forest (NF) in California.
 Published by the U.S. Forest Service (USFS).

-Boundary Map of the Mother Lode BLM Field Office in California.
+Boundary Map of the Mother Lode BLM Field Office area in California.
 Published by the Bureau of Land Management (BLM).Mother Lode - Boundary Map

-Boundary Map of the Mother Lode BLM Field Office in California.
+Boundary Map of the Mother Lode BLM Field Office area in California.
 Published by the Bureau of Land Management (BLM).

-Vintage 1960 USGS 1:250000 map of Chico in California.
+Vintage 1960 USGS 1:250000 Map of Chico in California.
 Published by the U.S. Geological Survey (USGS).Vintage USGS - Chico - 1960

-Vintage 1960 USGS 1:250000 map of Chico in California.
+Vintage 1960 USGS 1:250000 Map of Chico in California.
 Published by the U.S. Geological Survey (USGS).

 https://www.parks.ca.gov/?page_id=494 https://en.wikipedia.org/wiki/Malakoff_Diggins_State_Historic_Park Malakoff Diggins State Historic Park is a state park unit preserving the largest hydraulic mining site in California, United States.
 The mine pit and several Gold Rush-era buildings were listed on the National Register of Historic Places as the Malakoff Diggins-North Bloomfield Historic District.
 The "canyon" is 7,000 feet (2,100 m) long, as much as 3,000 feet (910 m) wide, and nearly 600 feet (180 m) deep in places.
 Visitors can see huge cliffs carved by mighty streams of water, results of the mining technique of washing away entire mountains of gravel to wash out the gold.
 The park is a 26-mile (42 km) drive north-east of Nevada City, California, in the Gold Rush country.